 After completing his first degree in Political Science at University of Pisa (joint degree with Sant’Anna School of Advanced Studies), Dr Chelotti attained an MA in International Affairs (Diplomacy/International Cooperation), at ISPI (Milan) and an MSc in EU politics at the London School of Economics and Political Science.
 He then went back for Italy for his PhD (University of Florence), which investigated the decision-making processes of EU foreign and defence policy.
 Before joining Loughborough University (in 2016) as Lecturer in Diplomacy and International Governance, Dr Chelotti was an LSE Fellow in the Department of International Relations, at the London School of Economics.
 He previously held teaching and research positions at University of Pisa, University College London and University of Aberdeen.
 At UCL and LSE in particular, he taught on numerous different modules at undergraduate and postgraduate levels, on the European Union, both in its internal and external components, and in the field of International Relations.

 Current research and collaborations

 At the moment, he is working on one paper and two main research projects.
 The paper Nicola is currently writing is on the role of individuals in international negotiations.
-More specifically, the paper explains when and why individual diplomats enjoy substantial leeway in multilateral negotiations.
+The paper first explains when and why individual diplomats enjoy substantial leeway in multilateral negotiations.
 It argues that the state is disaggregated twice: first, from the political to administrative layer, and second, within the latter, from capital-based bodies to single negotiators.
-It then shows that negotiation tactics are de facto chosen by single diplomats, and not by the wider national bureaucratic machinery.
+In particular, it argues that negotiation tactics are de facto chosen by single diplomats, and not by the wider national bureaucratic machinery.